kayrus/gof5/README.md

 ## Requirements

-* an application must be executed under a privileged root user
+* an application must be executed under a privileged user

 ## MacOS